All you need to know about Leeds United wonderkid Mateo Fernandez

 — Leeds All Over (@LeedsAllOver) October 6, 2021

-Details and footage of Fernandez are scarce are restricted to the youth team, as he’s not yet made a first-team debut.
+Details and footage of Fernandez are scarce as his appearances so far have been restricted to the youth team, as he’s not yet made a first-team debut.
 Some reports have claimed he can be ‘the next Sergio Aguero’, but as always with such claims it’s worth taking that with a massive pinch of salt.

 He’s been described as technically proficient and physically strong, but the main thing that stands out is his eye for goal – he scored 40 goals during a breakthrough 2016-17 campaign and notched a hat-trick against Barcelona’s academy side back in March.

 Fernandez scored 14 goals in 21 appearances in the Spanish Segunda B for Espanyol’s youth reserve side last term, averaging a goal every 112 minutes.
-However, due to an ongoing contract dispute with his boyhood club, he’s said to have been frozen out this season.
+However, he’s been frozen out and hasn’t played in 2021-22 so far – supposedly due to a contract dispute with his former side.

 What’s been said

 “Mateo is on his way to the Premier League.
 Barcelona tried signing him in the summer but did not meet the financial demands of Espanyol,” announced Sport journalist Albert Roge.